ssrg-vt/popcorn-compiler/README.md

   https://github.com/ssrg-vt/pthread-embedded

 Concerning branches, there is a stable branch for each repository.
 Because of various reasons there are generally not named `master`.
-In addition, some repositories have 2 stable branches: one for x86-64 and one for aarch64.
 The list of stable branches is as follows:

 - **popcorn-compiler**: `hermit-master`
 - **llvm**: `hermit-popcorn-master`